Nomads of India

 Nomads are known as a group of communities who travel from place to place for their livelihood.
 Some are salt traders, fortune-tellers, conjurers, ayurvedic healers, jugglers, acrobats, actors, storytellers, snake charmers, animal doctors, tattooists, grindstone makers, or basketmakers.
 Some anthropologists have identified about 8 nomadic groups in India, numbering perhaps 1 million people—around 0.12 percent of the country's billion-plus population.
-Aparna Rao and Michael Casimir estimated that nomads make up around 7% of the population of India.
+Aparna Rao and Michael Casimir estimated in 2004 and 2006 respectively, that nomads made up around 7% of the population of India.

 The nomadic communities in India can be divided into three groups: hunter-gatherers, pastoralists, and the peripatetic or non-food-producing groups.
 Among these, peripatetic nomads are a neglected and discriminated-against social group in India.
 They have lost their livelihood because of drastic changes in transport, industries, production, entertainment, and distribution systems.
 They find pastures for their herders.

 Historic development

 Nomadic tribes have been a source of suspicion to sedentary people.
 In the colonial period, the British normalized a set of notions about such groups that echoed European ideas about the gypsies, whose origins are in the Indian subcontinent.
 They listed such groups that posed a ‘threat’ to settled society and introduced a legislative measure, the Criminal Tribes Act (CTA) in 1871, and as a result of which nearly 200 such communities stood ‘notified’ as criminal.

 The Targalas or Nayaks have been itinerant drama troupes in Gujarat who moved from village to village to perform ‘Bhavai’, a folk dance theatre form.
 These performers too carry the stigma of criminality.
 There are numerous folk tales of ‘the skillful thefts’ allegedly committed by Bhavai troupe members.
 And if a burglary had taken place in a village where Bhavai had been performed, members of the troupe would be arrested and interrogated.
 The itinerant Bhavai players have been expected to report their entry, stay, and exit to the village headman.

 The folk-dance drama of Bhavai probably originated in Kutch, North Gujarat.
 It then spread over other parts of Gujarat, Saurashtra, Kutch, and Marvad (now Rajasthan).
 It has been a popular form of entertainment among the rural and townsfolk from the 14th century through to the 19th century in the North-west region of India.
 Although its origin is in the worship of the Mother Goddess, Bhavani, it has gathered secular elements with the passage of time and come to embrace the whole range of human emotions of the rural community.
 It is to Gujarat what Yakshagana is to Karnataka, Nautanki to Uttar Pradesh, Tamasha and Lalit to Maharashtra—a veritable folk-dance drama.